Last Updated on February 2, 2024 by Electricalvolt

-The waveform of the three fluxes is as given below.
+The waveform of the three fluxes is given below.

-The three phase winding carry the balance current if the applied sinusoidal voltage is balanced and the impedance of each winding is also balanced.
-The stator winding is physically placed 120 electrical degree apart as shown in below given figure.
+The three-phase winding carries the balance current if the applied sinusoidal voltage is balanced and the impedance of each winding is also balanced.
+The stator winding is physically placed 120 electrical degrees apart, as shown in the figure below.

 Фr = Фm sin(o) = 0